-Among the more common challenges faced by architects and the Pro-Demnity Claims team are Delay Claims that result from an allegation by a client, contractor or other party in the chain that an error, negligence or failure to act promptly by the architect or one of its subconsultants is responsible for a delay in the progress of the work, and that this delay has caused damages to the other party.
+Among the more common challenges faced by architects and the Pro-Demnity Claims team are

+Delay Claims that result from an allegation by a client, contractor or other party in the chain that error, negligence or failure to act promptly, committed by the architect or one of its subconsultants is responsible for a delay in the progress of the work, and that this delay has caused damages to the other party.

 Architects can help themselves counter any such claims throughout this crisis by ensuring they maintain the normal and expected procedures and standards that apply to the provision of architectural services.

-Maintenance of comprehensive records of communications with clients, consultants, contractors, subcontractors and suppliers has always been good practice.
-Today it is essential.
+Maintenance of comprehensive records of communications with clients, consultants, contractors, subcontractors and suppliers is always good practice.

-Of particular importance in defending any Delay Claim is the careful documentation of information related to any circumstances that arise on a project that may, in turn, trigger or contribute to a delay in any part of the design and construction process.
-The unprecedented circumstances related to COVID-19 virus provide added impetus for maintaining comprehensive records.
-These should include documentation of the array of measures taken by your practice and others in the design, approvals and delivery of construction chain related to the COVID-19 crisis.
+Of particular importance in defending any Delay Claim is the careful written documentation of any circumstances that arise on a project that may, in turn, trigger or contribute to a delay in any part of the design and construction process.
+The unprecedented circumstances related to the COVID-19 virus provide added impetus for maintaining comprehensive records.
+These should include documentation of the array of measures taken by your practice and others in the design, approvals and construction-chain delivery that are related to the COVID-19 crisis.

-Many contractors have developed tools for assigning delays to a variety of actions or alleged failures to act on the part of others upon whom they rely for information.
+Many contractors, long before the arrival of COVID-19, had already developed tools for assigning blame for delays to a variety of actions or alleged failures to act, on the part of others upon whom they rely for information.
 Architects and other consultants are a common target.
-These efforts to develop a delay claim may be supported by special consultants retained by the contractor to assist in maintaining records and supplying other information for the purposes of developing a delay claim against an architect, or others.
+These efforts to develop a delay claim are sometimes supported by special consultants retained by the contractor to assist in maintaining records and supplying other information for the purposes of developing the claim against an architect, or others.